What is female sexual dysfunction?

 Schedule treatments in the South Bay

-If you have persistent, recurrent problems with any of these issues that are causing distress or straining your personal relationships, you may benefit from the treatments offered at South Bay Urology.
+If you have persistent, recurrent problems with any of these issues that are causing distress or straining your personal relationships, you may benefit from the treatment offered at South Bay Urology.
 Our treatments focus on the underlying cause, and can help eliminate or reduce the severity of these common problems.
-FemiWave is a procedure that improves blood flow in the vagina.
-This helps to increase sensitivity and lubrication.
 MonaLisa Touch is a laser treatment that can improve the symptoms associated with menopause and vaginal atrophy.
 To find out which treatment(s) can help you, give us a call at (310) 542-0199 or request an appointment online.